eaprelsky/infodynamics/book/14_the_future_of_human_communication.md

 ## Building the Understanding Society

-The ultimate goal of information physics is not just better communication technology, but a fundamental transformation in how humans understand and relate to each other.
+The ultimate goal of information dynamics is not just better communication technology, but a fundamental transformation in how humans understand and relate to each other.

 ### Educational Transformation